 Section 61.
 Extent of Liability.
 If the offender is a corporation, partnership or any juridical person, the penalty shall be imposed upon the responsible officers, as the case may be, who participated in, or by their gross negligence, allowed the commission of the crime.
-If the offender is a juridical person, the court may suspend or revoke any of its rights under this Act.
+Where applicable, the court may also suspend or revoke any of its rights under this Act.

 If the offender is an alien, he or she shall, in addition to the penalties herein prescribed, be deported without further proceedings after serving the penalties prescribed.

-If the offender is a public official or employee and he or she is found guilty of acts penalized under Sections 55 and 56 of these Rules, he or she shall, in addition to the penalties prescribed herein, suffer perpetual or temporary absolute disqualification from office, as the case may be.
+If the offender is a public official or employee and he or she is found guilty of acts penalized under Sections 54 and 55 of these Rules, he or she shall, in addition to the penalties prescribed herein, suffer perpetual or temporary absolute disqualification from office, as the case may be.

 Section 62.
 Large-Scale.
-The maximum penalty in the scale of penalties respectively provided for the preceding offenses shall be imposed when the personal data of at least one hundred (100) persons is harmed, affected or involved as the result of the above mentioned actions.
+The maximum penalty in the corresponding scale of penalties provided for the preceding offenses shall be imposed when the personal data of at least one hundred (100) persons are harmed, affected, or involved, as the result of any of the above-mentioned offenses.

 Section 63.
 Offense Committed by Public Officer.
-When the offender or the person responsible for the offense is a public officer as defined in the Administrative Code of the Philippines in the exercise of his or her duties, an accessory penalty consisting in the disqualification to occupy public office for a term double the term of criminal penalty imposed shall be applied.
+When the offender or the person responsible for the offense is a public officer, as defined in the Administrative Code of 1987, in the exercise of his or her duties, he or she shall likewise suffer an accessory penalty consisting of disqualification to occupy public office for a term double the term of the criminal penalty imposed.

 Section 64.
 Restitution.
 Pursuant to the exercise of its quasi-judicial functions, the Commission shall award indemnity to an aggrieved party on the basis of the provisions of the New Civil Code.
-Any complaint filed by a data subject shall be subject to payment of filing fees unless data subject is an indigent.
+Any complaint filed by a data subject shall be subject to the payment of filing fees, unless the data subject is an indigent.

 Section 65.
 Fines and Penalties.
-Violations of the Data Privacy Act, these Rules, other issuances and orders of the Commission, shall, upon notice and hearing, be subject to compliance and enforcement orders, cease and desist orders, temporary or permanent ban on the processing of personal data, or payment of fines in accordance with a schedule to be published by the Commission.
+Violations of the Act, these Rules, other issuances and orders of the Commission, shall, upon notice and hearing, be subject to compliance and enforcement orders, cease and desist orders, temporary or permanent ban on the processing of personal data, or payment of fines, in accordance with a schedule to be published by the Commission.